DataCurationWorkshop/HongKongCurationWorkshop/Day_2/Case_Study/Day_2_Case_Study_DataCitation.md

 - Task Group on Data Citation Standards and Practices, C. I. (2013).
 Out of Cite, Out of Mind: The Current State of Practice, Policy, and Technology for the Citation of Data.
 Data Science Journal, 12(0), CIDCR1-CIDCR75: http://openscholar.mit.edu/sites/default/files/dept/files/outofcite.pdf

+- Proll, S., & Rauber, A. (2013, October).
+Scalable data citation in dynamic, large databases: Model and reference implementation.
+In Big Data, 2013 IEEE International Conference on (pp. 307-312).
+IEEE.

 - Mooney, H., & Newton, M. P. (2012).
 The anatomy of a data citation: discovery, reuse, and credit.
 Journal of Librarianship and Scholarly Communication, 1(1), 6.

 - Mayernik, M. (2012).
 Data citation initiatives and issues.
 Bulletin of the American Society for Information Science and Technology, 38(5), 23-28. http://www.asis.org/Bulletin/Jun-12/JunJul12_MayernikDataCitation.html